Projects

 Project description

 After experiencing a stroke, people may have difficulties with speech and other forms of communication, such as writing.
 This is a condition called aphasia, a communication impairment.
-Royal Brisbane and Women's Hospital (RBWH) Speech Pathologist Penni Burfein and her team aim to investigate the return-to-work (RTW) experience of individuals with post-stroke aphasia.

-Why this work is needed
+Why this project was needed

-Expected outcomes
+Project outcomes